quarkslab/diffing-portal/exporter/quokka.rst

 `Quokka <https://github.com/quarkslab/quokka>`_ is a binary exporter developed by Quarkslab.
 It serves the same purpose than BinExport but it exports more data like data references that Binexport does not.
-The goal is to approach the disassembler functionalities in terms of available informations.
+The goal is to approach the disassembler functionalities in terms of available information.

 It has also been designed with space efficiency in mind.
 The goal is to have a minimal overhead in comparison to other exports or disassembler databases (e.g: .i64) so that they can be kept along with the binary.
 Everything that can be